successful-fella/spa-without-js-frameworks/README.md

 I'll add details ASAP

 ## Goals DESC
-- [] Add more content to SPA pages for this boilerplate example
+- [ ] Add more content to SPA pages for this boilerplate example
-- [] Create separate route.js file for better and scalable routing
+- [ ] Create separate route.js file for better and scalable routing
 - [x] Create basic hash change SPA

+## Getting Started
+No need to download tens of thousand of file to get this super simple boilerplate running.
+Just clone the repository or download it, put it anywhere and run server to the location.
+If you use Apache server, you may put it to your public_html/htdocs/www directory.
+If you have PHP installed on your system, cd into project folder and run `php -S localhost:3000` or use Simple HTTP server python the same way.

 ## First Commit Explained
 Usually everyone do something randomly on their local system and then realize, "I should have created a git repo for this".
 But it's too late and you end up writing "Initial Commit" as message instead of meaningful message (which can't be practically written since there is lot to explain).
 Yes same here, so here is explanation to first commit -